Japanese exonyms: Based on Chinese names

-For place names derived from the Chinese language, Japanese typically uses the kanji equivalents of the Chinese characters that make up their respective endonyms, albeit with a Sino-Japanese pronunciation called on readings.
-Some place names, however, also have an approximate pronunciation (or transcription) of a historical English exonym if the area is internationally well-known, such as Beijing and Hong Kong, and such transcriptions tend to be more common than the on-yomi or the Mandarin transcriptions.
+For place names derived from the Chinese language, Japanese typically uses the kanji equivalents of the Chinese characters that make up their respective endonyms, albeit with a Sino-Japanese pronunciation called on'yomi.
+Some place names, however, also have an approximate pronunciation (or transcription) of a historical English exonym if the area is internationally well-known, such as Beijing and Hong Kong, and such transcriptions tend to be more common than the on'yomi or the Mandarin transcriptions.
 Most place names derived from Mandarin also have a Japanese transcription of the Mandarin pronunciation.

 One detail to be noted, however, is that for the names of certain districts or areas in Hong Kong and Macau, the pronunciations of the Japanese transcriptions typically try to imitate the Cantonese pronunciation instead of the Mandarin pronunciation.

+Most Korean place names are also derived from words in the Chinese language, though Japanese can refer to a Korean place name using either Japanese on-yomi or a pronunciation that imitates the Korean endonym name as closely as possible (Itaewon (梨泰院) is Ritai'in (りたいいん) or Itewon (イテウォン) in Japanese).
+Many place names in Korea have at least two of the pronunciations, the first being based on the Japanese on-yomi or kun-yomi and the second being based on the Korean endonym, with the latter being made so that the Japanese could navigate and ask for directions more clearly to native Koreans.
+Korean-based pronunciations are usually written in katakana.

-The Chinese characters for the endonyms above are simplified Chinese characters and will only appear in the table above if they differ from the kanji shinjitai (the current set of Japanese kanji).
-Most transcriptions above can be written either in kanji or katakana.
+The Chinese characters for the endonyms below are kanji shinjitai, which may differ from the simplified Chinese characters used in China.
+Most can be written either in kanji or katakana.